The Avon Free Library

 On December 23, 1924, the library was moved to the Boorman house at 143 Genesee Street (present site of library).
 Aaron Barber owned the house and rented it to the library for $15.00 a month.
 He devoted himself to the community and was president of the Avon Bank, Town Supervisor, and a member of the Library Advisory Board.
 Upon his death in 1925 at the age of 89, he left $45,000 in his will to build a new library building on the site of the Boorman house and another $15,000 in a trust fund to maintain the building.
 The present library is a lasting memorial to Aaron Barber, a “citizen of sterling worth.”

-On September 15, 1927 Miss Pierpont, one of the original member of the Library Board, laid the cornerstone for the new building.
+On September 15, 1927 Miss Pierpont, one of the original members of the Library Board, laid the cornerstone for the new building.
 It contains a photograph of Aaron Barber, coins, stamps, and other historical papers.
 The library opened with a gala affair on April 12, 1928.
 Aaron Barber’s dream of a beautiful library building had come true.
 In his honor, it is named the Barber Memorial Building.
 Pictures of Aaron Barber and his wife, Caroline, can be seen in the library where a portrait of Aaron Barber hangs over the fireplace mantel.

 Photo courtesy of Hailey Fowler